 - 100 gm pork mince

-Add the chopped watercress and cook for roughly 3 minutes.
+- Add the chopped watercress and cook for roughly 2 – 3 minutes.
+And then turn off the heat.

-Add the fish sauce and adjust according to your taste.
+- Add 2 tbsp of fish sauce and adjust the soup according to your taste.
 If you want more seasoning + flavour, then add fish sauce otherwise add salt.